 Daytime Kapha Cycle

-The first cycle begins at 6AM and ends at 10AM.
+The first cycle begins at 6AM and ends at 10AM when cortisol levels peak.
 This is the kapha time of the day, during which the muscular and structural strength of the kapha principle naturally increases.
 This is the time of day for physical labor when the muscles are the strongest and the heat of the day has not yet set in.

-- Be up at or before sunrise.
+- Be up at or before sunrise and try to take in 10 minutes and bright morning sun.
 Sleeping in only builds more tiredness and stiffness.

 - Engage in some practice of exercise in the morning hours.
 It could be physical labor, yoga, or some sort of cardiovascular workout.